Plugins

 (app.RegisterBattery(b, "needs-this")) and runs in dependency-resolved

 order.
-Use Battery when one module must initialise before another.Batterycan also implementBatteryLifecycle(OnStart / OnStop)
+Use Battery when one battery must initialise before another.Batterycan also implementBatteryLifecycle(OnStart / OnStop)

 for structured per-battery start/stop, separate from the App-wide